Susan Kaplan, JD

 1603 W. Taylor St.

-My areas of expertise and interest include brownfields, sustainable development, asthma, environmental sustainability in the health care sector, children's environmental health, and global chemicals policy.
+My areas of expertise and interest include brownfields, sustainable development, asthma, children's environmental health, chemicals disclosure, and global chemicals policy.

 My recent publications include: